dotnet/docs-aspire/docs/troubleshooting/connection-string-missing.md

 # The specified name is already in use

-In an Aspire app, code identifies resources with an arbitrary string, such as "database".
-Code that is consuming the resource elsewhere must use the same string or it will fail.
+In .NET Aspire, code identifies resources with an arbitrary string, such as "database".
+Code that is consuming the resource elsewhere must use the same string or it will fail to correctly configure their relationships.

 ## Symptoms